sigstore/docs/content/en/main-concepts.md

 ### Rekor

-A built in transparency and timestamping service, Rekor records signed metadata to a ledger that can be searched, but can’t be tampered with.
+A built-in transparency and timestamping service, Rekor records signed metadata to a ledger that can be searched, but can’t be tampered with.

 ### OpenID Connect